SqueezeLLM: Dense-and-Sparse Quantization

 \section{Introduction}

-Recent advances in Large Language Models (LLMs), with up to hundreds of billions of parameters and trained on massive text corpora, have showcased their remarkable problem-solving capabilities across various domains~\cite{brown2020language, raffel2020exploring, scao2022bloom, du2022glam, hoffmann2022training,chowdhery2022palm, smith2022using, zhang2022opt, thoppilan2022lamda,zhang2022opt, touvron2023llama}.
+Recent advances in Large Language Models (LLMs) trained on massive text corpora, with up to hundreds of billions of parameters, have showcased their remarkable problem-solving capabilities across various domains~\cite{brown2020language, raffel2020exploring, scao2022bloom, du2022glam, hoffmann2022training,chowdhery2023palm, smith2022using, zhang2022opt, thoppilan2022lamda, touvron2023llama}.
 However, deploying these models for inference has been a significant challenge due to their demanding resource requirements.
-For instance, the LLaMA-65B~\cite{touvron2021training} model requires at least 130GB of RAM to deploy in FP16, and this exceeds current GPU capacity.
+For instance, the LLaMA-65B model requires at least 130GB of RAM to deploy in FP16, which exceeds current GPU capacity.
 Even storing such large-sized models has become costly and complex.

 As will be discussed in Sec.~\ref{sec:memorywall}, the main performance bottleneck in LLM inference for generative tasks is memory bandwidth rather than compute.
 This means that the speed at which we can load and store parameters becomes the primary latency bottleneck for memory-bound problems, rather than arithmetic computations.
-However, recent advancements in memory bandwidth technology have been significantly slow compared to the improvements in computes, leading to the phenomenon known as the Memory Wall \cite{patterson2004latency}.
+However, recent advancements in memory bandwidth technology have been significantly slow, compared to the improvements in computes, leading to the phenomenon known as the Memory Wall \cite{patterson2004latency,aimemory}.
 Consequently, researchers have turned their attention to exploring algorithmic methods to overcome this challenge.